Vodnjan: Demographics

 According to the 2021 census, its population was 5,838 with 3,133 living in the city proper.

 According to the 2011 census, there were 3,613 inhabitants in Vodnjan, with a total municipality population of 6,119.
 The municipality of Vodnjan has one of the most diverse ethnic compositions, with 3,160 Croats (51.64%), 1,017 Italians (16.62%), 425 Bosniaks (6.95%), 299 Roma (4.89%), 242 Serbs (3.95%) and 96 Montenegrins (1.57%) of the total population.
 Montenegrins form a majority in Peroj village.
 69.2% are Catholics, 14.0% are Muslims and 6.0% are Orthodox Christians.
 Many old native residents speak an Istriot language they call Bumbaro.
 These inhabitants are also called Bumbari.
+However, nowadays "Bumbari" is used by people in neighboring villages to refer to everybody from Vodnjan.

 Language

 Croatian and Italian are both official languages, according to the statute of Vodnjan.
 Preserving traditional Italian place names and assigning street names to Italian historical figures is legally mandated and carried out.